 3. Audit Your Finances

 The tax deadline may have been extended, but taking a look at your jewelry business finances during the shutdown is a great idea.
 Keeping your finances and goals in line during the good times can help your business weather the bad times a little better.
 Mariel Diaz gave us her list of 10 things to check on your jewelry business finances to make sure your cash flow isn’t strained.
+You may also want to check out our interactive pricing guide.

 4. Be Socially Engaged